“It’s like throwing 100 dollar bills out on your lawn.”

 Once your company website is optimized, every day from that point forward, it can bring new opportunities that weren’t there before.

-And the kicker is you only really need to do it once.
+And the kicker is you only need to do it once.

-Understanding How Search Engines Work – It Crawls Your Website
+Understanding How Search Engines Work – They Crawl Your Website

 Most search engines, like Google for instance, “crawl” websites to discover what content is on them.
 The Googlebot, as it’s known, looks through each page of your website and learns what the pages are about by reading the text on the page as well as some other important tags in the source code.

-The way it finds the next page to read is through the links on your webpages.
+The way Google finds the next page to read on your website is by discovering other links on your webpages.
 Like this one.

 This is why it’s a really good idea to have text link navigation on websites to this day.
 You can also submit a sitemap file to Google Search Console to make sure Google sees a fresh list of links more quickly.

-The Tags: The #1 Priority For All Websites
+The Title Tag: The #1 Priority For All Websites